ethHong/ethHong.github.io/_posts/2024-11-01-[DS : ML Back to the Basics Series #1] Parameter Estimation and Simple Linear Regression.markdown

 ---

 This implies that if the standard deviation is high, data points are more likely to be far from our estimated mean.
-(In a standard normal distribution, approximately 95% of data falls within 2 * std of the mean.) ***Therefore, if the standard deviation of our estimator is low, we can say our prediction is more efficient in terms of predicting unseen future data!***
+(In a standard normal distribution, approximately 95% of data falls within 2 * std of the mean.) ***Therefore, if the standard deviation of our estimating value is low, we can say our prediction is more efficient in terms of predicting unseen future data!***

 ### The, how is standard deviation of mean estimator like? - True implication of CLT